AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 15. (**Verify the cluster is intact via the AWS environment**) In your EC2 console, check the following:

-    -   Verify the *server instance* is created and running after deployment (“Main-Node” is in the server instance name.)
+    -   Verify the *server instance* is created and running after deployment (“Aviatrix-CoPilot-Cluster-Main-Node” is the server instance name.)
-    -   Verify all *data instances* are created and running after deployment (“Data-Node” is in each data instance name.)
+    -   Verify all *data instances* are created and running after deployment (“Aviatrix-CoPilot-Cluster-Data-Node_node_number” is the data instance name format.)
     -   Verify the CoPilot IP address was added on port 443 to the user Security Groups of the controller (to the groups that do not have an "Aviatrix-SG" prefix).
     -   Verify the user Security Groups exist for the server instance and the data instances.